khakhalin/notes/keywords/tableau.md

 And then on top of these automated "actions" (filter, highlight) we can also create custom actions on a dashboard, to create a dynamic interface.

-# Data storage and processing

-It has its own format of storing data, and an interface to create data cleaning and processing pipelines (ETL = Extract Transform Load)

-You can write your own code in Tableau version of [[javascript]].

 # Deployment

 ?